 |Legler Systems Company|||||AP System|||||Contact Us|||||Help|||||Home||||

-The Accounts Payable System (APS) by Legler Systems is based on the client-server model and supports many special features for handling the trade accounts payable and cash disbursement functions in small businesses and midsize companies.
+The Accounts Payable System (APS) developed by Legler Systems in California (CA) is based on the client-server model and supports many special features for handling the trade accounts payable and cash disbursement functions in small businesses and midsize companies.
 This customizable online APS software can be run as a stand-alone accounting application to manage trade payables and vendor payments or integrated with other financial modules, such as the Check Reconciliation System and General Ledger System.
 The Legler Accounts Payable software utilizes a character-based user interface with mouse support on desktop or laptop computers for fast data entry and optimum end-user productivity in a multi-user environment.

-Data entry procedures AP01 and AP02 display the data fields that comprise each vendor record and perform the update functions (add, modify and delete) to the online Master File (DBSMST) based on a Transaction Code.
-A Vendor Master Record (vendor name and vendor address information) must be entered into the AP System before any vendor invoices are entered and paid.
+Data entry procedures AP01 (screen image) and AP02 (screen image) display the data fields that comprise each vendor record and perform the update functions (add, modify and delete) to the online Master File (DBSMST) based on a Transaction Code.
+A Vendor Master Record (vendor name and vendor address information) must be entered into the AP System before the vendor's invoices are entered and paid.
 The Accounts Payable Data Dictionary (printed by procedure DB11) defines each data field in data entry screens AP01 and AP02.
-Also, the online Help File contains a description of all AP data fields and AP error messages that are displayed in a separate Help Window whenever keyboard function key F1 is pressed.
+Data entry procedure AP19 (screen image) provides a fast way to reset the payment date on a group of vendor invoices to delay the printing of a vendor check by procedure AP06.

-For all AP inquiry and reporting procedures, a selection screen is displayed so the user can enter various data selection parameters to retrieve specific data records from the online database (DBSMST) and to format the output.
+For all AP inquiry procedures and reporting procedures, a selection screen is displayed so the user can enter various data selection parameters to retrieve specific data records from the online database (DBSMST) and to format the output.
 Prior data selection parameters are shown in the Report History Dashboard under the selection screen.

-Auxiliary data input to the Accounts Payable System processes multiple vendor invoice transactions at one time to edit and load them into the online database using procedure AP13.
-These auxiliary transactions were first entered into another computerized application that created the import Transfer File or imported using procedure DB18 that creates the import Transfer File for subsequent input to the AP Batch Input procedure (AP13).
-Data entry procedure AP19 provides a fast way to reset the payment date on a group of vendor invoices to delay the printing of a vendor check by procedure AP06.
+Auxiliary data input to the Accounts Payable System processes multiple vendor invoice transactions at one time to edit and load them into the online database using update procedure AP13.
+These auxiliary transactions were first entered into another computerized application that created the import Transfer File (fixed length records).
+Alternatively, a csv file can be imported using update procedure DB18 to create the import Transfer File for subsequent input to the AP Batch Input procedure AP13.
+CSV files contain variable length records where data values or fields are separated by a comma.
+Generally, a csv file uses the internal ASCII coding structure.

 1. Online processing involves instantly viewing, adding and changing vendor master and vendor invoice data in the online Master File (database) based on a transaction code (Trans-Code) for added accuracy.
 One invoice transaction is processed at a time.